 Hemopet’s Hemolife Diagnostics is world renowned for its titer testing.
 What differentiates Hemopet is that the results of each sample are reviewed and reported by the Hemolife staff on our unique Cloud-Based computer technology Laboratory Information System (LIS).
-They are then personally reviewed and interpreted by Dr. Jean Dodds and two trained veterinary colleagues, Drs.
+They are then personally reviewed and interpreted by W. Jean Dodds and two trained veterinary colleagues, Drs.
 Andrew Zuckerman and Gary Richter.
-Based on pet’s species, age and species, Hemopet will will provide you with suggestions if the pet should receive a booster shot.
+Based on pet’s species and age, Hemopet will provide you with suggestions if the pet should receive a booster shot.

 - Canine Distemper virus (CDV)

 - Other titers can be ordered upon request such as Adenovirus-2, Leptospirosis, Lyme and Bordetella

 - Other titers for the upper respiratory viruses of cats are available upon request such as Feline Herpes, Calicivirus and Rabies